 Option: Modify cmake before TNG issue is resolved.
 Don't require C compiler if the user chooses no or external TNG.

-#2 Updated by Roland Schulz 21 days ago
+#2 Updated by Roland Schulz about 2 years ago

 (copying some discussion from https://gerrit.gromacs.org/#/c/9058/ to have everything here)

 fftw is build using ExternalProject.
 It has its own configure and looks for its own compiler.

 If we want to keep the option to build TNG as part of the GROMACS and keep TNG as C and remove C from GROMACS we have two options:

 - Either use ExternalProject for TNG (same as fftw).
 Note that ExternalProject support a local path/file.
 So the decision of whether we want to include the TNG source in the GROMACS source (rather than downloading it on demand as with fftw) is independent of the decision of how we build it.